BenjaminSchaar/barlow_track/README.md

 # BarlowTrack
-Using a modification of Barlow Twins (self-supervised learning) to track microscopy data
+Using a modification of Barlow Twins (self-supervised learning) to track single-cell resolution microscopy data, specifically designed for C. elegans neurons.

 ## Installation